Costiss/pgbouncer/README.md

 # PgBouncer Docker image

 This repository contains the code necessary for building a docker image for [pgbouncer](https://github.com/pgbouncer/pgbouncer).
-The image is based on the official pgbouncer image, but the configuration file is generated from environment variables.
+The image is based on the official pgbouncer code with the configuration file being generated from environment variables.

 ## Environment variables